Plastic Surgeons of Alaska

 Monday–Friday: 8:30 a.m.–4:30 p.m.

-Breast reconstruction will require surgery to create a new breast mound.
-It should be the goal to achieve this outcome in the safest and most time efficient manner so that you can resume normal activities and get on with your life.
-It is not an overnight process and will require time and effort to achieve the goals you set.
+Women from the Kenai Peninsula to the Mat-Su Valley, including Wasilla and Palmer, trust Plastic Surgeons of Alaska to guide and support them after mastectomy.
+Our surgeons perform breast reconstruction surgery in Anchorage to create a new breast mound in the safest and most time efficient manner so that patients can resume normal activities and get on with their lives.
+Breast reconstruction is not an overnight process and will require time and effort to achieve the goals you set.
 The results are variable, but should allow you to wear any type of clothing with confidence and to return to an active lifestyle.

 Breast reconstruction following mastectomy or congenital absence of the breast can take several forms.
 The goal of reconstruction is to replace both the skin and volume (mound) removed at the time of the mastectomy.
 This will hopefully allow you to resume any pre-surgical activities and not be limited in the clothing you can comfortably wear.